sp777g/GlyphSpatialNet_Dataset/README.md

 ```

 ## Acknowledgments
-Thank you to all the creators of OFL fonts for making it possible to freely share and improve these excellent fonts.
+Thank you to all the creators of OFL fonts for making it possible to share these excellent fonts.